rur/good/README.md

 ### Overview

 The `good scaffold` command outputs files for a web server in a sub package of a Go project.
-Pages are added to the site using the `good page` command, which has a starter template feature to help speed-up development.
+Top-level pages are added to the site using the `good page` command, which has a [starter template](#Starter-Template) feature to speed-up development.

-The scaffold is a general purpose setup that is particularly useful for apps that have under-the-hood integrations like admin tools and service dashboards.
+With under-the-hood code integration, this scaffold is especially useful for adding GUI to a web service or a background daemon implemented in Go.

 #### TLDR; quickstart